SteveD3/steved3.github.io/_posts/2021-01-16-Kit-Hunter-Report-Example.md

 ### Security Indicators

 When Kit Hunter flags on security indicators, this means it has detected something criminals often use to keep their kits hidden from detection, or to help keep their kits from being abused.

 In the example below `$blocked_words = array(`is a function that is often used to prevent junk form submissions, or to prevent access based on browser or header information.
-Another tag below (`HTTrack`) has a duel use, as it is often blocked to prevent the kit from being stolen, or it is detected because criminals will copy their victim brand's website wholesale.
+Another tag below (`HTTrack`) has multiple uses.
+It is often blocked to prevent the kit from being stolen, or it is detected because criminals will copy their victim brand's website wholesale.

 The other tags are names of known security vendors or bots, which are frequently blocked by phishing kits.
 Likewise, Tor is blocked as it is seen as a security risk by phishing kit developers.

 ```
 | ==============================================================================